Dienst Speciale Interventies: Arrest Teams

 The Arrest and Support Teams Department (Dutch: Afdeling Arrestatie- en Ondersteuningteams, A-AOT) has six regional ATs residing under its command: AT North East (Noord-Oost), AT The Hague (Den Haag), AT South (Zuid), AT Amsterdam, AT Centre (Midden) and AT Rotterdam.
 While each team has their own area of responsibility, the teams are interchangeable and can be deployed outside of their respective regions throughout all of the Netherlands.
 In addition to the police ATs, the AT of the Brigade Speciale Beveiligingsopdrachten (BSB) of the Royal Marechaussee, is provided to the DSI and partakes in all operations as well due to the complete interoperability.
 An AT consists of one Team Commander, four Section Commanders, the team operators and administrative personnel.

 The primary task of the Arrest Teams is to conduct the arrests of high-risk individuals, for which regular police personnel is inadequately trained and equipped.
 The planned AT cases are often the final chapter of a criminal investigation.
 In addition to the execution of planned raids, ATs can respond to ad hoc cases such as terrorist incidents or disturbed persons.
 For example, the DSI allocates AT operators to the Rapid Response Teams (RRTs).
-The RRTs patrol the large cities and specific high-risk locations thorughout the Netherlands on a 24/7 basis, and each consist of three AT operators in an armoured vehicle.
+The RRTs patrol the large cities and specific high-risk locations throughout the Netherlands on a 24/7 basis, and each consist of three AT operators in an armoured vehicle.
 The RRTs are the first DSI unit on-scene of a violent (terrorist) incident.
 Working as an operator within one of the ATs is a full-time job.
 When operators are not working AT cases or RRT shifts, they are training their physical fitness, techniques and procedures and their respective team specialisation.

 Intervention Department

 The Intervention Department (Dutch: Afdeling Interventie, AI) is a mixed unit consisting of both law enforcement and military operators, which main tasks are to conduct the arrest of terror suspects and organised crime figures, and to neutralise ongoing terror attacks.
 The mixed unit consist of approximately one third operators of M-Squadron (NLMARSOF) and the Korps Commandotroepen, one third operators of the police ATs and one third AT operators of the BSB.
 Operators of these units are attached to the Intervention Department for a period of time and are required to complete the AT and National Intervention Course beforehand.

 In addition to the planned raids the unit conducts, the AI maintains several strategically located operating bases for the Quick Reaction Force {QRF).
 The QRFs consist of robust teams of Intervention Department operators – these teams are larger, more heavily equipped and contain more specialists (such as snipers) than the Rapid Response Teams.
 The QRF teams are on-call 24/7 and respond to actual instances of terrorist incidents or other violent cases that require an intervention.
-Moreover, the Intervention Department can utilise the Quick Reaction Air (QRA) concept, which provides the DSI with three AgustaWestland AW139 helicopters of the Dienst Luchtvaartpolitie, to allow for a quick response time throughout the country.
+Moreover, the Intervention Department can use the Quick Reaction Air (QRA) concept, which provides the DSI with three AgustaWestland AW139 helicopters of the Dienst Luchtvaartpolitie, to allow for a quick response time throughout the country.